-Our information and ICT assets are of enormous value not only to Police but also to other agencies and, potentially, adversaries.
+Our information and ICT assets are of enormous value not only to Police but also to government and other agencies and, potentially, adversaries.
 All users of Police devices and computers should be aware of the security of such equipment and information, and take reasonable steps to avoid risk or compromise.

 Physical access to Police ICT equipment must be controlled.
-That means handling equipment in ways that minimize the opportunity for unauthorised access, and challenging or preventing unauthorised people from using, or seeing information on, Police devices.
+This means keeping equipment in ways that minimise opportunity for unauthorised access, and challenging or preventing unauthorised people from using, or seeing information on, Police devices.

-Adding or changing ICT services, software or hardware must be done via the ICT Service Desk.
+Adding or changing ICT services, software or hardware must be done via the ICT Service Centre.
 This includes purchases - including cloud services - connecting hardware, installing software, connecting to any non-Police network, removing equipment from Police premises, and disposing of equipment.

 Police users provided with laptops, smart phones, or other portable devices, should be particularly careful to avoid loss or theft.
-Report lost equipment to the Service Desk as soon as possible.
+Report lost devices to the Service Desk as soon as possible.

-Users must not use or attempt to use another person's logon or share mobility devices.
-Passwords, PINs and other authentication items must be kept private.
+Users must not use or attempt to use another person's logon, or share mobility devices.
+Passwords, PINs, authentication tokens and all other Police data should be carefully protected from compromise.

-In the event of an ICT security incident, report the event immediately to ICT (Create Incident) as well as your manager and into SPIR (Security and Privacy Incident Register).
+In the event of any ICT security incident, all users should report the event immediately to their manager, and into SPIR (Security and Privacy Incident Register).

-All Police employees and others with access to Police information and ICT must ensure that they take adequate measures to maintain:
+All Police employees and others with access to Police information and communications technology must ensure that in their use of the systems they take adequate measures to maintain:

-- Confidentiality of information: Ensuring that information is not made available or disclosed to unauthorised individuals, entities, or processes. - Integrity of information, data and services: Protecting information from alteration or unauthorised destruction and preserving accuracy and consistency. - Availability of information and services: Implementing technology and processes so that information and services remain accessible and useable by authorised people.
+- Confidentiality of information: Ensuring that information is not made available or disclosed to unauthorised individuals, entities, or processes. - Integrity of information, data and systems: Protecting information from alteration or unauthorised destruction and preserving accuracy and consistency. - Availability of information and ICT services: Implementing technology and processes so that information and services remain accessible and useable by authorised people.

-The expectations on users of information and ICT is provided in Acceptable Use of Information and ICT.
+The expectations on users of information and ICT is provided in the Acceptable Use of Information and ICT policy.